quantatanu/SAND_EMI_GEOMETRY/README.md

 # Note:
-    * Currently strip width/segment-size is used to segment the gas volume.
+    * Currently strip width/segment-size is used to segment the gas volume, with width of 1.5 mm and a gap of 0.05 mm between two segments/strips